Bretton Woods Agreement and Its Contribution to the US Dollar's Reserve Currency Status

 3

-- Gold Conversion: Under the Bretton Woods System, the U.S. dollar was convertible into gold, which provided a sense of security and stability to other countries holding dollars as reserves1.3
+1. Gold Conversion: Under the Bretton Woods System, the U.S. dollar was convertible into gold, which provided a sense of security and stability to other countries holding dollars as reserves

-- Fixed Exchange Rates: The system required countries to maintain their currency values within a fixed range relative to the dollar, which led to the accumulation of dollars by other countries as the main intervention currency.4
+2. Fixed Exchange Rates: The system required countries to maintain their currency values within a fixed range relative to the dollar, which led to the accumulation of dollars by other countries as the main intervention currency

-- Post-War Economic Dominance: At the end of World War II, the United States emerged economically strong and held the majority of the world's gold reserves.
-This economic strength, coupled with the Bretton Woods Agreement, officially crowned the U.S. dollar as the world's reserve currency.2
+3. Post-War Economic Dominance: At the end of World War II, the United States emerged economically strong and held the majority of the world's gold reserves.
+This economic strength, coupled with the Bretton Woods Agreement, officially crowned the U.S. dollar as the world's reserve currency

-- International Institutions: The Bretton Woods Agreement also created two key global financial institutions: the International Monetary Fund (IMF) and the World Bank.
-These institutions helped to stabilize the global economy and facilitated international trade, further entrenching the dollar's central role1.7
+4. International Institutions: The Bretton Woods Agreement also created two key global financial institutions: the International Monetary Fund (IMF) and the World Bank.
+These institutions helped to stabilize the global economy and facilitated international trade, further entrenching the dollar's central role

-- Global Confidence: The Bretton Woods System instilled confidence in the U.S. dollar by tying it to gold and establishing the United States as the lender of choice for many countries.2
+5. Global Confidence: The Bretton Woods System instilled confidence in the U.S. dollar by tying it to gold and establishing the United States as the lender of choice for many countries

 1